awsdocs/aws-step-functions-developer-guide/doc_source/input-output-example.md

 }
 ```

-Assume that the `comment` and `extra` nodes can be discarded, but that we want to include the output of the Lambda function, as well as preserve the information in the `data` node\.
+Assume that the `comment` and `extra` nodes can be discarded, but that we want to include the output of the Lambda function, and preserve the information in the `data` node\.

 In the updated state machine, the `Task` state is altered to process the input to the task\.